Our Team

 Operations Manager

-Francis (they/she) is passionate about weaving people & processes to further positive change.
+Francis is passionate about working with people & improving processes to further positive change.
 They hold an M.A. in International Peace and Conflict Resolution from American University; a training certificate from the first Regional Institute in Strategy and Practice of Nonviolent Action from FLACSO, Ecuador; as well as a Project Management Professional certificate from the Project Management Institute.
-Their professional experience includes operational and programmatic support, staff & volunteer management, stakeholder relationship building, monitoring & evaluation, and working for nonprofits in immigration, peacebuilding, education & human rights.
-Francis is joining the DC Peace Team to be more involved in the grassroots community of DC and use their experience and skills towards peace and nonviolent efforts, for which they have had an interest since growing up in Ecuador and experiencing the indigenous movements of the 90s.
-They are committed to continuous learning and growth, including in their practice of nonviolence, meditation, and social justice.
-Outside of work, they enjoy reading, podcasts, live music, puzzling, and going on dog-friendly adventures with their rescue pup, Owen.
+Most recently, they completed a Community Building Fellowship with Rising Organizers.
+Their professional experience of over 12 years includes operational and programmatic support, staff & volunteer management, community management, monitoring & evaluation, and working for nonprofits in immigration, peacebuilding, education, & human rights.
+Francis is joining the DC Peace Team to be more involved in the grassroots community of DC and apply their skills to support nonviolent efforts.
+They are committed to continuous learning and growth, including in their practice of nonviolence, meditation, and social justice advocacy.

 Social Media Manager